 Description:Data Skeptic is one of the best-known data science podcasts.
 This weekly show explores topics in data science, statistics, machine learning and artificial intelligence.

 Hosted by Kyle Polich, the show is going strong with over 200 episodes for listeners to dive into.
 Recently, the show has released series of themed episodes that revolve around a larger topic in the data science world, like fake news.

+The episodes alternate between interviews with industry professionals and minisodes that explain high-level data science concepts.
 The minisodes are co-hosted by Linh Da Tran, who talks with Kyle about data science topics, like natural language processing and k-means clustering.
 Listeners gain a better understanding of the topic as the hosts talk through it.

 Description: Want to learn more about data science, artificial intelligence, machine learning, and deep learning—and how they’re changing our world for the better?
 Then you’ll want to tune into the Data Crunch podcast.
 Over the course of fairly short episodes, the Data Crunch podcast presents discussions with various entrepreneurs and data experts about their experiences employing new technologies.
 The great thing about this show is that it’s accessible to a wide audience, despite covering some rather technical topics.
 It’s also pretty varied, covering everything from data and public health to social media and machine learning, to drones and AI—to name just a few.
 A definite must-listen if you’re passionate about all things data and tech.